digitalrebar/provision/doc/upgrade.rst

 The ``dr-provision`` binary has a special flag ``--humanize`` which converts the current database format components in to human readable JSON text files.
 You must run the same ``dr-provision`` version binary as the database format is using.
+In addition, if you have installed DRP in a location other than the default production install path (``/var/lib/dr-provision``), you must also specify where the DRP base directory is with the ``--base-root`` flag.

 Once the ``dr-provision`` service is stopped, now perform the "*humanize*" step: